Powerball: 2021 addition of Monday drawings and introduction of Double Play

 On May 23, 2021, Powerball announced that starting on August 23, 2021, draws would occur on Monday, in addition to Wednesday and Saturday.
 Along with the new Monday drawings, a new Double Play option was added for 12 states (including host state Florida) and Puerto Rico, allowing players to reuse their Powerball numbers in a second drawing (held 30 minutes after the main drawing) for a chance to win a $10 million top prize by paying an extra $1 per game.

 Due to technical difficulties that occurred before the start of the new draw schedule, the first ever Monday draw did not occur on its usual time meaning that the first Monday draw did not happen as planned for the group that operates the game.
 Michele Lyles became the third regular hostess of the Powerball drawings serving alongside Arlen and Johnson.
 Randy Traynor originally served as a substitute host if neither Arlen, Johnson or Lyles are available.
 In 2024, Arlen retired from Powerball and the Florida Lottery and Traynor was promoted to regular host.

 2022 delay

 The scheduled November 7, 2022, drawing of the record-breaking $2.04 billion jackpot was delayed due to incomplete security protocols regarding ticket sales at an unnamed lottery until the next day at 8:59 a.m.
 EST. Prior to the November 7 delay, there had been delays on April 9 and October 19th and on March 16, 2022.
-Days after the drawing was completed for the $2.04 billion Powerball Jackpot, the Minnesota Lottery announced later that week that it had been responsible for the delay.
-Lottery officials there said there was a technical problem with the communication system that prevented the drawing from happening.
+After the drawing was completed for the $2.04 billion Powerball Jackpot, the Minnesota Lottery announced later that week that it had been responsible for the delay.
+Lottery officials there said there was a technical problem with the communication system that prevented the drawing from occurring.

+2026 UK expansion

+On April 13, 2026, Powerball and Allwyn UK announced the expansion of the game to the UK through the National Lottery.
+This was the first expansion outside of the United States, although as previously mentioned the game was to expand into the United Kingdom by 2022 had international expansion gone forward in 2021.
+The UK version of the game will feature differing lower tier prizes and prize pools, including a 2 main number tier.; only the Jackpot tier will be shared.
+On July 6, the release date was revealed to be on July 21, 2026 with the first draw including the UK held on July 23.

+In the U.K. the advertised payout is lower than in the U.S. due to it listing a net payout rather than a gross payout.
+In addition U.K. Jackpot winners must take the 30-year annuity payout option and are not allowed to take the discounted lump sum.
+Lottery winnings are also not subject to tax like in the U.S.